The Grooming Manual

 But what’s going on with your hair?

-If you’re not paying attention to your haircut or hairstyle, you’re making a huge mistake.
-A great hairstyle flatters your face and takes your look to the next level.
-This may seem small, but it can actually give you an advantage - both in the business world and in your personal life.
+You're making a huge mistake if you’re not paying attention to your haircut or hairstyle.
+A great hairstyle flatters your face shape and takes your look to the next level.
+This may seem small, but it can give you an advantage, both in the business world and in your personal life.

 The wrong look, on the other hand, can be a total disaster.
-Here’s everything you need to know and how to get your hairstyle right.
+Here’s everything you need to know about men’s hairstyles so you can choose the right one that suits your face shape.

 Keep Your Hair Goals and Personality in Mind